tmacam/private-git-on-dreamhost/README-real.rst

   The idea is that your private git repos will be available in an address such as **http://www.example.tld/corporate-git/**.
-Adapting the instructions bellow so you can serve them from the root of a domain of its own, say **http://corporate-git.example.tld** should be fairly simple.
+Adapting the instructions below so you can serve them from the root of a domain of its own, say **http://corporate-git.example.tld** should be fairly simple.